zillmerhanne/PocketomeUniverse/README.md

 * Predicted protein structures from [AlphaFold database](https://alphafold.ebi.ac.uk/download)
 * P2Rank predictions for AlphaFold structures from [PrankWeb](https://prankweb.cz/about)
 * FoldSeek cluster information was downloaded from [AlphaFold Clusters](https://afdb-cluster.steineggerlab.workers.dev/)
+* Information about the transmembrane orientation of alpha-helical transmembrane protein's structure was downloaded from [TmAlphaFold](https://tmalphafold.ttk.hu/downloads)

 ## Data preparation for binding site comparison
 * Binding sites predicted by P2Rank were extracted using evaluate_bs.py